Thin-film solar cell: Materials

+Second-generation thin-film materials

 Cadmium telluride

-Cadmium telluride (CdTe) is the predominant thin film technology.
+Cadmium telluride (CdTe) is a chalcogenide material that is the predominant thin film technology.
 With about 5 percent of worldwide PV production, it accounts for more than half of the thin film market.
 The cell's lab efficiency has also increased significantly in recent years and is on a par with CIGS thin film and close to the efficiency of multi-crystalline silicon as of 2013.
-Also, CdTe has the lowest Energy payback time of all mass-produced PV technologies, and can be as short as eight months in favorable locations.
+Also, CdTe has the lowest energy payback time of all mass-produced PV technologies, and can be as short as eight months in favorable locations.
+CdTe also performs better than most other thin-film PV materials across many important environmental impact factors like global warming potential and heavy metal emissions.
 A prominent manufacturer is the US-company First Solar based in Tempe, Arizona, that produces CdTe-panels with an efficiency of about 18 percent.

 Although the toxicity of cadmium may not be that much of an issue and environmental concerns completely resolved with the recycling of CdTe modules at the end of their life time, there are still uncertainties and the public opinion is skeptical towards this technology.
 The usage of rare materials may also become a limiting factor to the industrial scalability of CdTe thin film technology.
 The rarity of tellurium—of which telluride is the anionic form—is comparable to that of platinum in the earth's crust and contributes significantly to the module's cost.

-Copper indium gallium selenide
+Copper indium gallium selenide (CIGS)

-A copper indium gallium selenide solar cell or CIGS cell uses an absorber made of copper, indium, gallium, selenide (CIGS), while gallium-free variants of the semiconductor material are abbreviated CIS.
-It is one of three mainstream thin-film technologies, the other two being cadmium telluride and amorphous silicon, with a lab-efficiency above 20 percent and a share of 2 percent in the overall PV market in 2013.
-A prominent manufacturer of cylindrical CIGS-panels was the now-bankrupt company Solyndra in Fremont, California.
-Traditional methods of fabrication involve vacuum processes including co-evaporation and sputtering.
-In 2008, IBM and Tokyo Ohka Kogyo Co., Ltd. (TOK) announced they had developed a new, non-vacuum, solution-based manufacturing process for CIGS cells and are aiming for efficiencies of 15% and beyond.

-Hyperspectral imaging has been used to characterize these cells.
-Researchers from IRDEP (Institute of Research and Development in Photovoltaic Energy) in collaboration with Photon etc.¸ were able to determine the splitting of the quasi-Fermi level with photoluminescence mapping while the electroluminescence data were used to derive the external quantum efficiency (EQE).
-Also, through a light beam induced current (LBIC) cartography experiment, the EQE of a microcrystalline CIGS solar cell could be determined at any point in the field of view.

-As of April 2019, current conversion efficiency record for a laboratory CIGS cell stands at 22.9%.
+Like CdTe, copper indium gallium selenide (CIGS) and its variations are chalcogenide compound semiconductors.
+CIGS solar cells reached a lab-efficiency above 23 percent (see table) and a share of 0.8 percent in the overall PV market in 2021.
+Numerous companies have produced CIGS solar cells and modules, however, some of them have significantly reduced or ceased production during the last years.

+Actual research aims at improving properties related to fabrication and functionality by modifying or replacing the individual layers, for example: